OfficeDev/m365-extensibility-image-editor/README.md

 Dev server will run on <https://localhost:8080> by default.

-Skip unsafe localhost (no localhost cert) in the browser for development.
+Ignore and skip unsafe localhost (no localhost cert) in the browser for development.
-Alternatively use your own cert and domain name
+Alternatively use your own cert and domain name.

 ### Registering the Image Editor App and Setting Up Sign In